jsit/plum/README.md

 let g:plum_cursorline_highlight_only_linenr = 0
 " Set this option to 1 (default is 0) to highlight only the current the line number " when 'cursorline' is on.

+let g:plum_set_bg_at_start = 1
+" If you are using Mac OS X the background is automatically set according to the " current ambient light.
+This works just like setting an autocommand for the " VimEnter event but usually autocommands are executed at the end of all the startup " initialization and you'll end up seeing some delay in background setting.
+" Setting this option to 1 (default) will considerably speed up background setting " at startup.

 let g:plum_threshold = 120000
 " When the ambient light sensor read a value below this value, the background is